Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 ### Using kernels for iterations

-Frequently we want to iterate the elements of a tensor over the same kernel function.
+Frequently we want to create a kernel that applies a simple point-wise function onto entire tensors.
 `TensorIterator`
-provides various such 'kernel iterators' that can be used for iterating over the elements of a tensor without having to worry about the stride, data type of the operands or details of the parallelism.
+provides various such generic kernels that can be used for iterating over the elements of a tensor without having to worry about the stride, data type of the operands or details of the parallelism.